-There’s nothing more comforting than a hot bowl of soup on a cold night.
-Nothing, that is, except this amazingly Simple Beef Stew.
-Chock full of tender chunks of beef and vegetables, this is a hearty bowl of savory goodness that will satisfy even the hungriest appetites.
+There’s nothing more comforting than a hot amazingly Easy Beef Stew.
+Chock full of tender chunks of beef and vegetables and other simple pantry ingredients, this is a hearty bowl of savory goodness that will satisfy even the hungriest appetites.

-Kind of like soup, there’s no definitive “right” or “wrong” way to make beef stew.
+Kind of like soups, there’s no definitive “right” or “wrong” way to make beef stew.
+There are a lot of ingredients, which can be intimidating, but it’s really an easy recipe to make.
 It’s basically meat and vegetables in gravy.
 Once you break it down like that, it becomes pretty simple!

 The key to a good stew is getting the meat right.
 You can use different cuts of beef depending on the time you have.
 Traditionally, chuck roast is used for beef stew.
 But chuck is a tougher cut of meat, albeit more flavorful because of it’s higher fat content.
 To cook the chuck you’d want at least an hour to an hour and a half.
 More tender cuts of beef, like sirloin can be used to get a quick stew in 30 minutes or so.
 Since the meat is more tender already, it doesn’t need the traditional low and slow cooking time that a chuck roast does.
 However it doesn’t have the same fat ratio so it’s not as flavorful.